ChakerKhachlek/CloudProjectDockerWatson/README.md

 # CloudProjectDockerWatson

 # * Chat Bot *
-First Point to the ibm-chatbot-service directory cd /ibm-chatbot-service
+First Point to the ibm-chatbot-service directory <br />
+cd /ibm-chatbot-service

 # !
 If you don't have the redis docker image
 docker pull redis

 # To run the redis databse locally
 docker run -d -p 6379:6379 --name redis-container redis
 # Run redis command line
 docker exec -it my-redis-container redis-cli
 # To see all stored keys from cli